kabizzle/Tower-Defense/libs/readme.md

 > If you are using already compiled library, place it in this folder, and set the linker options appropriately.
-> The inlcude files of the dependent library should also be placed in this folder.
+> The include files of the dependent library should also be placed in this folder.